Geoffrey Kizito

-Geoffrey Baba Kizito (born 2 February 1993) is a Ugandan international footballer who plays for Vietnamese club Than Quang Ninh, as a midfielder.
+Geoffrey Baba Kizito (born 2 February 1993), also known as Trần Trung Hiếu, is a Ugandan professional footballer who plays as a defensive midfielder for V.League 1 club Becamex Binh Duong.

 Club career

-Born in Kampa, he spent the 2012 and 2013 seasons in Vietnam with Xuan Thanh Sai Gon.
-In early January 2014 he signed a deal to play for Kenya Premier League champions Gor Mahia.
+Born in Kampala, he spent the 2012 and 2013 seasons in Vietnam with Xuan Thanh Saigon.
+In early January 2014 he signed a deal to play for Kenyan Premier League champions Gor Mahia.
 He returned to Vietnam for the 2015 season, with Than Quang Ninh.
 In 2018 he joined Saigon.
-He moved to Than Quảng Ninh for the 2020 season.
+He moved to Than Quang Ninh for the 2020 season.

 International career

 He made his international debut for Uganda in 2012.
+He featured in Uganda's 23-men squad for the 2017 Africa Cup of Nations.

 Personal life

 In 2017 he became a naturalised citizen of Vietnam, under the name Trần Trung Hiếu.